 The original location has been in the Gravesend neighborhood for 80 years, but it was recently announced that a second location will open in Dumbo, so it’ll be an even quicker trip from Manhattan or Queens.

-That said, L&B is not just famous for their pizza; they also offer spumoni, a gelato combination of chocolate, pistachio, vanilla and candied fruit.
+That said, L&B is not just famous for its pizza; they also offer spumoni, a gelato combination of chocolate, pistachio, vanilla, and candied fruit.
 Translation: Come hungry.